“As each has received a gift, use it to serve one another as good stewards of God’s varied grace.” 1 Peter 4:10

 Our wedding coordinators help ensure that our brides and grooms are able to focus on the beautiful sacrament they are receiving by taking care of the details of the rehearsal and wedding ceremony.

-Everyone could use a little assistance once in a while — a caring gesture, a helping hand, a comforting word, a warm smile.
+Everyone could use a little assistance once in a while — a caring gesture, a helping hand, a comforting word, a warm smile -- and everyone wants to feel connected and remembered.
 As your faith community, your neighbors, your brothers and sisters in Christ, we want to be there for you!
 Volunteers make phone calls, send "thinking of you" cards, drop off wellness care bags, make muffins and cookies, and find ways to reach out and care for our neighbors.
+Read this Catholic Mom article about how you can be someone's angel today.
 Contact Kate McGrath, Pastoral Associate, via email or at 781-598-4313 x224.

 Ministry to College Students